 Dons midfielder Kenny McLean sealed his return to the Scotland squad with a star performance in their recent league clash with Celtic.

-McLean and Pittodrie team-mate Mark Reynolds received a boost ahead of Saturday’s Scottish Cup final by getting included in the national squad to face England at Hampden in a World Cup qualifier.
+McLean and Pittodrie team-mate Mark Reynolds received a boost ahead of Saturday’s Scottish Cup final by being included in the national squad to face England at Hampden in a World Cup qualifier.

 The uncapped Jamie Murphy is also back in Gordon Strachan’s group after helping Brighton win promotion to the Premier League.